 Weight loss is not about calories in, calories out.

 Rather, it is a very complex area and involves a huge interplay of many factors such as hormones, genetics, epigenetics, gut microbiome, inflammation, toxic burden, behavior, and psychology of comfort eating.

 Two people can eat the same calories and one will gain inches on their waist and the other will not gain any weight at all.
-Essentially it comes down to how your body handles the calories you have just inputted…. and the hunger signals.

 Insulin resistance and high cortisol.
 Do you get food coma frequently where you feel drained after a big meal?
 Or that post lunch lull where your brain just seems to have given up?
 Blame your insulin.

 When you eat, your gut digests the food and absorbs it into the blood stream so the blood sugar level goes up after a meal.
 Insulin is an important hormone that helps drive sugar from the blood into cells, thus lowering the blood sugar level.
 If you didn’t have insulin, the blood sugar level will remain very high after a meal and you will become very sick (what happens in Type 1 diabetes).

 Insulin resistance occurs when the insulin does not work well anymore.
 It can no longer drive sugar effectively into the cell, so in order to lower blood sugar after meals, your body produces MORE insulin.
 It’s like when we shout at our kids – after a while, they stop listening and we have to shout louder to get the same effect.
 What causes insulin resistance?
 Many factors including: Processed foods, refined sugar, excess calories, Processed meat, meat in general (factory farmed meat is particularly inflammatory), inflammation in the body, toxins such as PCB/dioxins, which jam up those insulin receptors.
 The result is that the body needs to produce more insulin in order to get the blood sugar down.